-- The nib catches on paper – Try holding your pen at a tighter angle to the paper.
+- The nib catches on paper – Try holding your pen at a closer angle to the paper.
 The more upright you hold the pen, the more issues you will run into trying to use it.

 - It’s difficult to achieve a thick downstroke – Make sure both tines of your nib are evenly on the paper, and that you’re holding the pen correctly.
-It may be helpful for you to take a video course.
+It will be helpful for you to take a video course.

 - The ink is bleeding – Ink bleed occurs with lower quality papers.
 Make sure you are using a high-quality paper (such as 32# laserjet).